brevzin/cpp_proposals/2121_do_not_return/do-not-return.md

 and we already have to annotate these functions.
 It's hard to count how many uses of this attribute exist in the wild since it so frequently shows up being a macro, but I think it's safe to say that the number of invocations of escaping functions far exceeds the number of declared escaping functions.
+By many orders of magnitude.

 Given that, and the fact that we need to make some kind of language change to make this work anyway, it seems like we should change the language to recognize